Mrian07/Proyeksi/docs/user-guide/wiki/README.md

 ### Code Blocks

-As CKEditor5 currently does not provide support for code blocks, OpenProject can display, but not edit code blocks within the CKEditor instance.
+As CKEditor5 currently does not provide support for code blocks, ProyeksiApp can display, but not edit code blocks within the CKEditor instance.
 A code block can be edited through a modal window within a CodeMirror editor instance.
 This has the advantage of providing syntax highlighting and code sensing (for supported languages).

 ### Tables

-The GFM extension of the CommonMark specs adds a definition for table syntax which the CKEditor build of OpenProject supports.
+The GFM extension of the CommonMark specs adds a definition for table syntax which the CKEditor build of ProyeksiApp supports.
 This definition requires all tables to have a heading row.
 For tables created with CKEditor without heading rows, a HTML table is output instead.
 This matches the behavior of, e.g., GitHub.

 ### Autoformatting